Real Estate CRM Software Manager Assistant

 - making sure everyone is following along and doing what they’re supposed to do,

-- and finally, making sure that everything is getting reported in the CRM according to your Standard Operating Procedures.
+- and finally, make sure that everything is getting reported in the CRM according to your Standard Operating Procedures.